abormate/learnspace-devops-thingamajig/multi-cloud-projects/google-cloud-platform/cloud-engineer-learnspace/cloud-lecture-notes-skills/lecture-notes.md

 * Transportation management app will run on Cloud Functions to track deliveries

 The graphic above shows a possible organizational hierarchy for the Cloud resources for Cymbal

+Multiple projects, one for each environment for CI/CD
+* Development or Dev
+* Staging
+* Production